 When needing to de-stress emotionally, take a few moments to collect and hold yourself together by using your hands and arms.
-Many have found the calming hug useful when facing an overwhelming situation as for example before giving a presentation, taking a call in a call centre, or moving into the world again after a lockdown.
-Before or during an overwhelming situation, do this exercise to help yourself to be ready:
+Many have found the calming hug useful when facing an overwhelming situation as for example before giving a presentation or taking a call in a call centre.
+Do this exercise to help yourself before or during an overwhelming situation.

-- Stand or sit upright with your feet solidly planted on the ground. - Notice the support from the ground against your feet. - Take a deep breath and breathe out slowly and consciously. - Place your right hand, palm turning inwards, in your left armpit and the left hand on your upper arm below the shoulder. - Press inwards with both hands and hold the firm grip for some seconds giving yourself a solid hug. - Release the grip for five seconds and repeat twice more. - Let the arms drop to the sides of the body and move on in daily life.
+- Stand or sit upright with your feet solidly planted on the ground. - Notice the support from the ground against your feet. - Take a deep breath and breathe out slowly and consciously. - Place your right hand, palm turning inwards, in your left armpit and the left hand on your upper arm below the shoulder. - Press inwards with both hands and hold the firm grip for some seconds giving yourself a solid hug. - Release the grip for five seconds and repeat twice more. - Let the arms drop to the sides of your body and move on with your daily life.